SumitKumarweb/SumitKumarweb/README.md

 ## 🚀 About Me
 I’m a passionate **Frontend Developer** from Moradabad with expertise in **HTML, CSS, JavaScript, and React JS**.
 I focus on building **responsive, user-friendly, and dynamic web applications**.

+##💡 Self Description:
+I am a highly motivated developer with a strong foundation in frontend technologies and a growing interest in full-stack development.
+I enjoy solving problems, optimizing performance, and bringing modern UI/UX ideas into functional web projects.
+Apart from coding, I love chess and cricket, which keep me sharp, strategic, and active.

 - 🌱 Continuously learning and growing in frontend technologies
 - 🎯 Motivated by problem-solving and career growth
 - 🧑‍💻 Interested in modern UI/UX, React ecosystem, and real-world projects